jeremenichelli/jeremenichelli.github.io/_posts/2016-06-23-building-component-based-app-vue.md

 ---
 title: Building a component based app with&nbsp;Vue
 resume: Developers have been trying to find a solution to architecture on complex web applications.
-The most recent answer to that are components, divide the interface in smaller and autonomous blocks to conquer maintainability and scalability.
+The most recent answer to that are components, divide an interface in smaller and autonomous blocks to conquer maintainability and scalability.
 ---

+In this case I will go through my thoughts and feelings on developing a web application using [Vue][vue], a young library that has gained a lot popularity in the recent time.

 _This writing belongs to a serie of articles about using components with Vue, [React][react-article], [Polymer][polymer-article] and [Angular 2][angular-article]._

-In this case I will go through my thoughts and feelings on developing components using [Vue][vue], a young library that has gained a lot popularity in the recent time.

 ## Introduction to Vue